HyperbolicLabs/Hyper-dOS/README.md

 - You will need a Kubernetes cluster with argocd, and the NVIDIA operator installed.
 - You will need to create the `hyperdos` namespace in your cluster
+- Please ensure at least 150GB of free disk space on each node before installing HyperdOS.
+Low disk space may lead to issues with your cluster, and failed rentals.

 ## Install HyperdOS